 Like animals, fungi are heterotrophs, which signifies that they receive their nutrients through absorption and inherently rely on other organisms for these nutrients.
 Considering the genetic sequencing between flora, fauna and funga, we are more closely related to fungi than we are to plants.
 Thanks to yeast (unicellular fungi) we can make bread, cheese, beer, wine, chocolate, and many other delicacies found in the kitchen!
 Unicellular fungi are solely yeasts, while all other filamentous fungi are multicellular organisms.
-Filamentous fungi have hyphae which are fungal cells that branch out and create a web of white threads that form into mycelia.
-This mycelia is the connection source for all multicellular fungi, which mycologists consider to be the underground “internet” of forests that exchanges nutrients, water and information.
+Filamentous fungi have hyphae which are fungal cells that branch out and create a web of threads that form into mycelia.
+This mycelia is considered to be the underground “internet” of forests where nutrients, water and information are exchanged.

 Mycelial diversity within a forest is paramount for the survival of endemic species to their native ecosystems.
 Mycelium spreads throughout the tops of tree roots, absorbing the sugars and giving back vital minerals.
 This symbiotic relationship is known as a mycorrhizal network.
 The health of a forest is incredibly reliant on these mycorrhizal networks, especially in times of danger.
 There are many species of fungi identified in their support & facilitation of tree resilience to environmental stressors (toxins, predators and pathogenic microbes).
 Trees are known to be the oldest living organisms on earth, without the underground support from their fungal kin trees wouldn’t be able to store carbon in their trunks and create oxygen.